 The heart of Portimão is perhaps to be found along the riverfront.
 Here you can find visitors and residents alike enjoying a coffee in the sunshine and a stroll along the waterfront.
 The town museum, known as the sardine museum is here, offering a fascinating insight into the vital role played by the sardine industry in the area.
 We strongly recommend a visit.

 There are numerous boats docked by the marina.
 You can take a cruise upriver towards the old Moorish town of Silves or out to sea for some coastal cruises, visits to Benagil cave or dolphin spotting.
 You can even board a wonderful twin mast, seven sail yacht, the Santa Bernarda, to enjoy trips along the coast.
 Also along the riverfront you can find the famous Sardine Restaurants.
 Portimão is considered the sardine capital of the Algarve and you can choose from a great selection of restaurants looking out over the water.
 In August the town hosts the annual Sardine Festival which attracts thousands.

-Portimão takes full advantage of its excellent location to offer a very complete sporting agenda throughout the year including Formula 1 power boats, International show jumping, kite surfing, windsurfing, yachting, gymnastics, golf, athletics, tennis, padel and of course great motor sports at the Algarve Racetrack which has brought the superbikes World Championship to the Algarve.
+Portimão takes full advantage of its excellent location to offer a very complete sporting agenda throughout the year including Formula 1 power boats, International show jumping, kite surfing, windsurfing, yachting, gymnastics, golf, athletics, tennis, padel and of course great motor sports at the Autódromo do Algarve which has brought the superbikes World Championship to the Algarve.
 Formula 1 teams such as Mclaren use the track for training and each year the track hosts some fantastic motor events.